insidedw/insidedw/README.md

 ### Hi there 👋
 Daewoong Kim is a web developer since 2014.
 I used to be a full-stack developer, but I currently focus on Front-End for a few years.
 I realized it is so fun to make UI/UX.
-One thing I always keep in mind while I work is _Always busy, so keep finding the best way to get things done as soon as possible._
+One thing I always keep in mind while I work is 'Always busy, so keep finding the best way to get things done as soon as possible.'

 _I’m thinking about what value I should live for through my skills._

+### Activity
+[Boostcamp Web・Mobile 8th](https://boostcamp.connect.or.kr/) Backend(Node.js) Mentor, 2023

 ### Experience
 Yahoo Japan Place